 Heart of NC Weddings Tips: How to Win at Your Venue Tour

-Our Heart of NC Weddings team has been in this industry for a LONG TIME – to the tune of three and a half decades!
+Our Heart of NC Weddings team has been in this industry for a long time – to the tune of three and a half decades!
 Therefore, we’ve seen countless picture perfect NC weddings.
 But we’ve also heard from many couples who have one or two regrets.
-Or, we’ve heard from wedding vendor teams who cringe at the way certain choices affected their big day.
+Or, we’ve heard from wedding vendor teams who cringe at the way certain choices affected the big day.
 We don’t want that for you, so here’s our final few tips.

 - The most common “mistake” we see is couples blowing their entire wedding budget on the venue.
-For example, if your reception budget is $20,000, and you tour a venue that’s $10,000 for the space, you cannot afford this venue.
+For example, if your reception budget is $20,000, and you tour a venue that has a $10,000 rental fee, you cannot afford the venue.
 Alternatively, if you tour a venue that costs $12,000 for the event space plus food and drink, that is actually within your budget.
-When couples make this mistake, they end up having to skimp on things such as food, drinks, decor and entertainment – and they regret it.
+When couples make the mistake of spending too much on the venue, they end up having to skimp on things such as food, drinks, decor and entertainment – and they regret it.
 And typically, they still have to go way over budget, which is also a common regret!

 - When you are considering whether your wedding will fit into a particular event space, make sure to heed the venue manager’s advice on capacity.
 There is almost always a maximum capacity and that does not take tables, buffet or dance floor into consideration.
 After the maximum capacity, the venue will share the “optimal” capacity.
 This is the number you should go with.
 Trust us, trying to squeeze 150 into a room that is better suited to 100 is not going to be your ideal experience.